 A register has an "NS key" (No Sale) which allows the drawer to be opened without entering a sale or printing a receipt.
 BCSS has been configured to open the cash drawer by pressing a key on the keyboard for the same purpose.
 This was done so that stores could eliminate the receipt printer and still have the ability to open the drawer.

 Registers can be used in conjunction with BCSS but that does require some additional double entry (unless the register in only being used as a cash drawer).

-The POS-X cash drawer and other hardware used with No-Fee Consignment Software can be viewed on the hardware page.
+The POS-X cash drawer and other hardware used with Best Consignment Shop Software can be viewed on the hardware page.